30 Oct Spanish Financial Authority criteria on Tokenizing Securities and ICOs

 September 20, 2018

-This document contains the initial criteria that the CNMV (Spanish Financial Authority) is applying to ICOs.
-Given the complexity and novelty of this fundraising mechanism, these criteria are subject to revision that will depend on the accumulating experience and the debate that is currently taking place at an international level and, in particular, at the European Securities and Markets Authority ( ESMA).
+This document sets out the initial criteria that CNMV is applying in relation to ICOs.
+Given the complexity and novelty of the phenomenon, these criteria are subject to review in the light of the experience accumulated and the debate that is currently taking place at international level and, in particular, within the European Securities and Markets Authority (ESMA).

 1. Consideration of tokens as negotiable securities